-Conditions that damage your heart, such as a heart attack, or that make your heart work harder, such as valve disease, can have the same result.
-Right-sided heart failure can also be brought on by lung disease or pulmonary hypertension.
+Conditions that damage your heart, such as a heart attack, or make your heart work harder, such as valve disease, can have the same result.
+Right-sided heart failure can also occur due to lung disease or pulmonary hypertension.

 Right-sided heart failure is most commonly brought on by left-sided heart failure.
 When the left side of your heart weakens, blood can build up within the chambers.
 This increases the pressure within the blood vessels carrying blood to the lungs — a condition known as pulmonary hypertension.